USITT24 Seattle Call for Proposals

 USITT's mission is to connect performing arts, design and technology communities to ensure a vibrant dialog among practitioners, educators, and students.
 We invite you to submit an education session proposal for presentation at USITT in Seattle, March 20-23, 2024.

-2024 Call for Proposals is now closed
+2024 Exhibitor Only: Call for Proposals is now open through December 31

 Session Selection Criteria

 Session submissions are evaluated on the following criteria: